FAQs

 Is there food or stains on the clothing indicating neglect or that the clothes are not washed when needed?

-Are the medication containers up-to-date?
-Does this person know what condition each medication is being prescribed for?
+Does your loved one know what condition each medication is being prescribed for?

 Is there confusion about the date, time or place where they live?